shravzzv/expensely/README.md

 ## Description

 **Expensely** is a simple, clean, and minimalistic expense tracker built with **Next.js, Tailwind CSS, and ShadCN**.
-It helps you keep track of your **income, expenses, and overall net worth** in a clear dashboard view.
+It helps you keep track of your **income, expenses, and overall net balance** in a clear dashboard view.

 Stay on top of your money with an elegant and lightweight tool.